LoucasMaillet/GuessWord/README.md

 - `$file` Get content from another file.
 - `$helloThere` Just the welcome message.
 - `$reset` Reset parameters.
-- `$transfrom(characters, regex=wordRegex)` Change default characters who replace thos of words.
+- `$transfrom(characters, regex=wordRegex)` Change default characters who replace those of words.
 And the regex is to choose what will be replaced.
 - `$video(url | path)` Show a local or youtube video.